My last installation for Southeast Asia budgeting: Vietnam!

 The other nights were spent on a boat in Halong Bay and overnight buses.

-I spent a couple of extra nights in Saigon when I flew from Singapore, but soon left for Cambodia and Thailand before making my way back to Vietnam.
+I spent a couple of extra nights at an inexpensive accommodation in Ho Chi Minh City when I flew from Singapore, but soon left for Cambodia and Thailand before making my way back to Vietnam.
 Those extra nights aren’t included in my budgeting.

 In Hanoi, we decided to splurge on Hanoi Backpackers, because we kept hearing such great things about it from fellow travelers on the backpacker trail.
 It was well worth the money for the free activities offered (walking tour, bar crawl, etc), the free breakfast, free internet, helpful tour desk, clean facilities, cheap bar, and much more.